dotnet/designs/accepted/2021/workloads/workload-installation.md

 ## Package manager installation

-If the .NET SDK is installed via a package manager such as APT or RPM, we may want to use the same package manager to install workloads.
-However, we are not currently sure if this is necessary.
-Our initial impression is that it may be OK to use a package manager to install the core .NET SDK, but then have the SDK itself manage the workloads (ie via the .NET SDK managed IAL implementation).
-If the .NET SDK is installed in a location with restricted write permissions, then the workload install command would need to be run with elevated permissions (ie with `sudo`).

-For .NET 6, we will simply use the .NET SDK managed IAL, and gather feedback on whether we need workloads to be more integrated with package managers in a future release.
+We have not yet settled on how workload installation will work when the .NET SDK is installed via a Linux package manager such as APT or RPM.

+## For .NET 6

+The only workload that will be supported on Linux in .NET 6 will be Blazor AoT.
+For .NET 6, we will recommend that developers using a .NET SDK installed via a package manager run `dotnet workload install` under `sudo`.
+This will use the file based installation mechanism, ie it will download the workload packs and copy them to the .NET SDK folder.

+For source-built .NET, we should not be copying non source-built files into the source-built .NET SDK folder.
+For that case, we will provide instructions for how to use workloads outside of the .NET SDK folder.
+This will involve downloading and extracting various workload NuGet packages to a user folder, and setting some environment variables (`DOTNETSDK_WORKLOAD_MANIFEST_ROOTS` and `DOTNETSDK_WORKLOAD_PACK_ROOTS`) so that the .NET SDK knows where to find them.

+## For .NET 7

+For .NET 7, we will need a better solution for source-built .NET, and may also want a better solution for package managers in general.
+This will likely be one of the following options:

+- Create workload packages for each package manager we support.
+The workloads could be installed via the package managers, and `dotnet workload install` would either shell out to the appropriate package manager to install or print a message instructing the user to install the workloads via the package manager.
+- Install workloads to a user-writable folder outside of the .NET SDK installation folder.

 # Choosing the installer abstraction

 Before any installation operation is started, the .NET SDK will need to choose which installer abstraction will be used and instantiate it.
 To do so, it will look for marker files in the `<DOTNET ROOT>/metadata/workloads/<SdkFeatureBand>/installertype/` folder.
-If a `visualstudio` file is present in that folder, the Visual Studio installer abtraction will be used.
-Otherwise, if an `msi` file is present, the standalone Windows installation abstraction will be used.
-Otherwise, the .NET SDK managed installer abstraction will be used.
+If an `msi` file is present, the msi based installer will be used.
+Otherwise, the file based installer will be used.

 This means that the installer packages that we create for the .NET SDK will need to include these files.
 For Windows, we will include the `visualstudio` file in the placeholder MSI which we create for Visual Studio, and the `msi` file will go in the main SDK MSI.

-On Mac OS, we will always use the .NET SDK managed installer.
+On Mac OS, we will always use the file based installer.
 There will be packages for the initial installation of the .NET SDK, but whenever the SDK is installing or updating workloads it will simply do so by copying files around on disk.

 # Installation operations

 ## Unit of installation

 Workloads are made up of workload packs.
 For some installers, the *unit of installation* in the underlying installation technology will map to an entire workload.
 For example, there will be a checkbox in the Visual Studio installer UI corresponding to a whole .NET SDK workload.
 For other installers, the *unit of installation* will be workload packs, and it will be up to the .NET SDK to manage the relationships between the installed packs and the workloads that are supposed to be installed.
-This will be the case for the .NET SDK managed and Standalone Windows IAL.
+This will be the case for the file based and MSI based installers.

 ## Workload pack tracking and installation cleanup